Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Your techs don't show...
 Your chems don't flow...
 Time to let them know...

-Picture this: Friday night, dinner rush is peaking, Your dispenser's dripping, sanitizer's leaking.
-Chef calls your hotline – straight to voicemail heaven, Response time?
-We'll be there by day seven!
-Meanwhile at Auto-Chlor, we're solving crisis calls, While your customers are climbing kitchen walls.
-Our techs arrive before the plates get cold,
-Your service promise?
-Worth less than fool's gold!

-Three days without hot water...
-Health inspector's writing citations...
-Hidden fees in every invoice...
-That's the EcoLab way!

 Sump heaters failing like your quarterly gains, Microswitches glitching, causing kitchen pains.
 Rinse temps dropping lower than your stock,